princeofdream/picocom/doc/ppcom.1.md

 **C-q**

 :   Quit the program *without* resetting the serial port to its
     original settings.
-Terminating with the Quit command, picocom behaves *exactly* as if the **--noreset** option was given.
+Terminating with the Quit command, ppcom behaves *exactly* as if the **--noreset** option was given.
 The serial port is *not* reset to its original settings, and the modem control lines remain unaffected or are cleared, subject to the